ceph/ceph/doc/man/8/rbd.rst

 The striping is controlled by three parameters:

-.. option:: order
+.. option:: object-size

-  The size of objects we stripe over is a power of two, specifically 2^[*order*] bytes.
-The default is 22, or 4 MB.
+  The size of objects we stripe over is a power of two.
+It will be rounded up the nearest power of two.
+  The default object size is 4 MB, smallest is 4K and maximum is 32M.

 .. option:: stripe_unit